trinodb/trino/presto-docs/src/main/sphinx/connector/kudu.rst

 Create Table
 ------------

-On creating a Kudu Table you need to provide the columns and their types, of course, but Kudu needs information about partitioning and optionally for column encoding and compression.
+On creating a Kudu table, you need to provide the columns and their types, of course, but Kudu needs information about partitioning and optionally for column encoding and compression.